Massachusetts to stop housing inmates at notorious prison

 The department said in a statement Thursday that housing operations at the maximum security MCI-Cedar Junction prison in Walpole will be phased out in three stages over two years.

+“The strategic decision to suspend Cedar Junction’s general population housing and re-locate its reception and diagnostic center is based on a thorough assessment of decreased housing needs and the aging facility’s exorbitant maintenance costs,” the prisons agency said.
+“Furthermore, this action aligns with the department’s commitment to eliminate restrictive housing and reform its approach to discipline.”

+Cedar Junction currently operates at 68% capacity with a population of about 525 inmates.

-The prison, which opened in 1955, needs about $30 million in necessary infrastructure repairs.
+The prison, which opened in 1955, needs about $30 million in necessary infrastructure repairs, the department said.

+The prison has been home to some of the state’s most notorious and dangerous criminals.
+The newer and more modern Souza-Baranowski Correctional Center on the Lancaster-Shirley line is now the state’s primary maximum security prison.